Articles, blogs, whitepapers, webinars, and other resources to Learn In-demand IT Skills

 The COVID-19 pandemic was damaging for some companies and disastrous for others.
 The widespread economic damage, however, wasn't the fate of all.
 Industries that provided the tools for remote work and online services have skyrocketed in value, and cloud computing was one of the leaders.

 There are plenty of players in the global cloud computing space now, but the two at the top are particularly interesting to watch.
-The two most prominent players, Amazon Web Services (AWS) and Microsoft Azure, dominated the market, combining to account for over half of the industry—with no signs of slowing down.
+The two most prominent players, Amazon Web Services (AWS) and Microsoft Azure dominated the market, combining to account for over half of the industry—with no signs of slowing down.
+Connect with our experts to learn about our AWS courses.

-The global cloud computing market is valued at $330 billion in 2020.
+The global cloud computing market is valued at over $330 billion in 2021.
 The pure valuation of the global cloud market is an astonishing number particularly when one considers that it was worth a mere $15 billion ten years ago.
-Nine out of ten companies have at least some of their workload in the cloud, and Cisco projects that 94 percent of workloads will be processed in the cloud by the end of 2021.
+Nine out of ten companies have at least some of their workloads in the cloud, and Cisco projects that 94% of workloads will be processed in the cloud by the end of 2021.

 One of the reasons for this transition from bare metal to the cloud is cybersecurity, which nearly two-thirds of organizations see as their greatest challenge.
 Both AWS and Azure have made this a centerpiece of their cloud strategy, and it's worked.
-When it comes to Infrastructure as a Service (IaaS), the public cloud will experience 60 percent fewer security incidents than traditional data centers in 2020, despite the widespread adoption of cloud computing.
-A full 95 percent of these will be caused by customers, illustrating that the security guards that cloud providers have put in place for their side of the cybersecurity responsibility are working well.
+When it comes to Infrastructure as a Service (IaaS), the public cloud experienced 60% fewer security incidents than traditional data centers in 2020, despite the widespread adoption of cloud computing.
+A full 95% of these are caused by customers, illustrating that the security guards that cloud providers have put in place for their side of the cybersecurity responsibility are working well.

 Amazon boasts an impressive lead over Azure.
 AWS holds 31% of the cloud market share.
-That’s 55 percent greater than Azure.
+That’s 55% greater than Azure.
 When it comes to IaaS, Amazon Web Services leads the pack.

-AWS recently reported its Q2 2020 earnings, and the numbers were staggering.
-AWS had a $10.8 billion revenue, an impressive growth compared to $8.3 billion in the same quarter last year.
-Amazon's cloud offering is becoming more and more central to their business model.
-While 12.1 percent of Amazon's total revenue came from AWS, an astonishing 64 percent of the retail behemoth's profits were generated by their IaaS, PaaS, and SaaS offerings.
-AWS profit margins approach 30 percent, blowing most other products and services Amazon offers out of the water.
+When AWS reported its Q2 2020 earnings, the numbers were staggering.
+AWS had a $10.8 billion revenue, an impressive growth compared to $8.3 billion in the same quarter in 2019.
+Amazon's cloud offering is becoming more and more central to its business model.
+While 12.1% of Amazon's total revenue came from AWS, an astonishing 64% of the retail behemoth's profits were generated by their IaaS, PaaS, and SaaS offerings.
+AWS profit margins approach 30%, blowing most other products and services Amazon offers out of the water.

-Although Amazon’s cloud market share is noticeably bigger than Azure’s, the year over year change indicates that might not last long.
-At the end of 2018, AWS had 33 percent of the market and Azure 15 percent.
-A scant 18 months later, AWS holds onto 31 percent while Microsoft’s cloud service has jumped to an impressive 20 percent.
+Although Amazon’s cloud market share is noticeably bigger than Azure’s, the year-over-year change indicates that might not last long.
+At the end of 2018, AWS had 33% of the market and Azure 15%.
+A scant 18 months later, AWS held onto 31% while Microsoft’s cloud service jumped to an impressive 20%.
 When it comes to SaaS, Microsoft’s Office 365, Dynamics, and multiple other products make it the hands-down industry frontrunner.

 It’s certainly possible for Azure to surpass AWS in the cloud computing market share.
 AWS might have had a big lead for nearly a decade, but Azure is growing rapidly in the public sector, healthcare, and even among large tech companies.